chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

    - If you are using Chef managed databases then provide number of node you want to have for opensearch
    - Now In case you have custom certificates for opensearch then select `yes`
    - If you have different certificates for each opensearch node then select `no`
-   - provide root-ca certificates for opensearch
+   - Provide root-ca certificates for opensearch
-   - provide admin certificates for opensearch
+   - Provide admin certificates for opensearch
-   - provide admin key certificates for opensearch
+   - Provide admin key certificates for opensearch
    - now provide private certificates, public certificates, and node ip for each node of opensearch on prompt

    - If you are using Chef managed databases then provide number of node you want to have for Postgresql
    - Now In case you have custom certificates for Postgresql then select `yes`
    - If you have different certificates for each Postgresql node then select `no`
-   - provide root-ca certificates for Postgresql
+   - Provide root-ca certificates for Postgresql
-   - provide admin certificates for Postgresql
+   - Provide admin certificates for Postgresql
-   - provide admin key certificates for Postgresql
+   - Provide admin key certificates for Postgresql
-   - now provide private certificates, public certificates, and node ip for each node of Postgresql on prompt
+   - Now provide private certificates, public certificates, and node ip for each node of Postgresql on prompt

    - If we want to use the same machine for OpenSearch and Postgresql, then provide the same IP for both config fields.
 This means overall; there will be three machines or VMs running both OpenSearch and Postgresql.
 A reduced performance should be expected with this.
 Use a minimum of 3 VMs or Machines for Both OpenSearch and Postgresql on all three machines.